roadwarriorslive/Pipulate/README.rst

 :Author: `Mike Levin, SEO <http://mikelev.in>`_

 There's a reason spreadsheets remain as popular as they do in the face of more capable databases and reporting systems.
-Spreadsheets are designed for humans.
-You don't need a developer for every little thing.
+Spreadsheets are designed for humans— you don't need a developer for every little thing.
 You can use them in many places where a database would be overkill.
 However as anyone who's tried to build durable long-term automations around spreadsheets using VBA, AppScript or any of the other obvious choices, it ain't so easy.
 That's what I fix here with